trilejay/NBA-Legends-Machine-Learning-Analysis/README.md

 # Who's the GOAT? – A Machine Learning Analysis

 In this project, I apply machine learning techniques to compare the careers of Michael Jordan and LeBron James using NBA datasets from Kaggle.
 The goal is to explore the GOAT debate from a data-driven perspective by analyzing player performance across advanced stats and applying various ML models.
+The repo contains a document summarizing and outlining the steps I took for analysis.
+It includes detailed planning of the project, actionable steps I took towards analysis, code-snippets of preparing the data and training the models, as well as screenshots of confusion matrices.

 ## Tech Stack
 - **Python**